dhruthi2523/dhruthiportfolio.github.io/README.md

 - [License](#license)

 ## About Me
 A brief introduction about myself, my background, and what I do.
-You can also include about my career goals.

 ## Technologies Used
 - HTML